SergeWorksIO/iOS-Developer-Portfolio/README.md

    <h5>Overview:</h5>
    <p>
       Rage Cage is a hyper-casual game inspired by the famous game Flappy Bird in which users manipulate the bounce of a ping pong ball and attempt to land it in the opening of a stack of cups to score points.
+This was my first publication to the Apple App Store and my first attempt to advertise and monetize my work.
    </p>
    <h5>Technologies Used:</h5>
    <ul>